 This article will compare the usage of industry frameworks to implement data management and assess its maturity.

-To get statistical information about the usage of frameworks, I have placed several polls on LinkedIn.
+I have placed several polls on LinkedIn to get statistical information about framework usage.
 Let us take a look at the results.

 The statistics of the usage of different industry guides

-The polls have included the questions about the sources of:
+The polls have included questions about the sources of:

 - Data management (DM) frameworks/models used for the implementation of data management

 - Data management/governance maturity frameworks/models to assess maturity.